Carroll Hardy: Remaining career

 On December 10, 1962, Hardy was traded to the Houston Colt .45s for another outfielder, Dick Williams, who eventually became Boston's manager, leading them to the 1967 American League pennant, and enjoyed a long Hall of Fame career as a manager.

 Hardy spent most of the remainder of his playing career at the Triple-A level, with brief appearances for Houston and Minnesota.
-On the last day of the 1967 season, the Twins lost a chance to clinch the American League pennant to the Red Sox, 6–2, at Fenway Park.
-With two outs in the 9th inning, Rich Rollins pinch hit for catcher Russ Nixon popping out to Rico Petrocelli for the last out of the game.
+On the last day of the 1967 season, the Twins lost a chance to clinch the American League pennant to the Red Sox, losing 6–2, at Fenway Park.
+With two outs in the ninth inning, Rich Rollins pinch hit for catcher Russ Nixon, popping out to Rico Petrocelli for the last out of the game.
 Had Rollins reached base, Hardy likely would have pinch hit for Twins pitcher Mudcat Grant.

 Hardy managed in the Twins' farm system at the Class A level in 1968.

 In an eight-season career, Hardy was a .225 hitter with 17 home runs and 113 RBI in 433 games.

 After baseball

 With his baseball career behind him, Hardy worked for 20 years in the Denver Broncos' front office.
 As a player personnel director, he was the key figure in building the Orange Crush Defense in the 1970s.
-He was also with the Broncos when they went to Super Bowl XII in 1977.
+Hardy was also with the Broncos when they went to Super Bowl XII in 1977.
 He also worked for the city of Steamboat Springs, Colorado.

 Hardy died as a result of complications of dementia in 2020 at the age of 87.